-Zhong (Nick) Ren worked with us from June 2011 until graduating in May 2012 with a Masters degree in Computer Science, Nick improved the IGB bookmarking system, re-developed many facets of the IGB user interface, and also added a way for users to specify resolution of saved IGB images.
+A talented and dedicated developer, Nick improved many aspects of IGB.
+He improved the IGB bookmarking system, re-developed many facets of the IGB user interface, and also added a way for users to specify resolution of saved IGB images.

 In addition to helping out with nearly every project then underway in the lab, Darius developed hands-on lab activities for high school students to learn about Mendelian genetics.
 One highlight of the summer was when Darius and the team hosted 30+ students and teachers visiting from Olympic High School in Charlotte.
 Using Arabidopsis floral mutants, participants learned about segregation ratios in genetics.

 Darius Bost is now pursing his Ph.D. degree at UNC Chapel Hill.

 Vikas Gupta joined the lab from March to July 2013 as visiting student from University of Aarhus in Denmark.
 After earning his his Ph.D. degree in Bioinformatics and Computer Science in 2014, Vikas joined CLC Genomics, also in Denmark, as Bioinformatics Scientist.

 During his stay in the lab, Vikas worked on many projects, but his main contribution was to the blueberry transcriptome project.
 Already an expert on genome annotation thanks to his graduate studies, Vikas took the lead on using our RNA-Seq data to annotate the May 2013 draft of the blueberry genome.